Boreray Blackface: History

 Until the late eighteenth century, the domesticated sheep throughout the Scottish Highlands and Islands belonged to a type called the Scottish Dunface or Old Scottish Shortwool, which was probably similar to the sheep kept in the whole of northern and western Europe up to the Iron Age.
 A local variety of Dunface was kept on the two main St Kilda islands of Boreray and Hirta by the crofters of the islands, who lived on Hirta, the largest island of the archipelago.
 Modern breeds descended from the Dunface include the Boreray and also the North Ronaldsay and the Shetland.

 In the mid-eighteenth century the crofters' sheep were described as being "of the smallest kind", with short, coarse wool, and all having horns – usually one pair, but often two pairs.
 At that time there were about a thousand of these sheep on Hirta and about four hundred on Boreray.

 In the late nineteenth century the crofters' sheep were cross-bred with Scottish Blackface sheep, which by then had replaced the Dunface throughout mainland Scotland.

 Before the evacuation of the St Kildian inhabitants, these sheep were farmed.
 However, when the St Kilda archipelago's human inhabitants were evacuated in 1930, the sheep of Hirta were also removed and in 1932 they were replaced by Soays, which still live there as well as on Soay itself.
 Meanwhile, the remaining sheep on Boreray were left to become feral; these became the only survivors of the crofters' sheep, and one of the few surviving descendants of the Dunface.
 This means that they are the original, unmodified sheep that used to be farmed on the island.
-In the 1970s half a dozen of them were exported to form the basis of a breeding population on the mainland, but the majority of Borerays still remain on the island.
+Six of the sheep were taken in the 1970s to mainland Scotland to form the nucleus of a second breeding population; the number there remains low.